deluge-torrent/deluge/docs/source/reference/web.md

 ### Enable Web UI SSL

-There are two ways to enable SSL encryption in the webserver:
+There are two ways to enable SSL encryption in the web server:

 - Specify in your config (accessible via the Preferences window).
-- Use `--ssl` when running the webserver, overriding the configuration value to enable SSL.
+- Use `--ssl` when running the web server, overriding the configuration value to enable SSL.

 ## Enable Development mode

-Add `?dev=true` to the webui url to enable development mode, uses the source js files (if available) rather than compressed versions:
+Append `?dev=true` to the Web UI URL to enable development mode, uses the source JavaScript files (if available) rather than compressed versions:

     http://127.0.0.1:8112/?dev=true